The Vancouver Canada Day Video showcases some of the best places to be on the July 1st weekend including events with free concerts and fireworks.

 Canada Day in West Vancouver

 Canada Day celebrations in West Vancouver take the form of the Red & White Picnic at John Lawson Park.
-The annual event usually runs from around 4:00 until 10:30 pm most years.
+This year the annual event runs from around 2:00 until 10:30 pm.

 Red & White Picnic activities include live music and entertainment all afternoon and fireworks in the evening at around 10:30.